Hiking the East Mesa Trail to Observation Point in Zion National Park

 Distance: 7.0 miles / 11.3 km

-Finally, when southern Utah is at its hottest during the summer, the East Mesa Trail is truly a break from the heat.
-The drive from the bottom of the canyon climbs several thousand feet, meaning that you can expect summer temperatures to cool off significantly by the time you reach the trailhead.
+Finally, and perhaps most importantly, when southern Utah is at its hottest during the mid-summer months, the East Mesa Trail can be a break from the heat.
+This is because the drive up from the bottom of Zion Canyon climbs several thousand feet to the East Mesa Trailhead, which often makes the temperatures a bit cooler than in areas closer to the Virgin River!

-However, during the summer and fall when the snow is gone, most two-wheel drive vehicles should be able to make the drive to the East Mesa Trailhead.
+However, during the late spring, summer, and early fall, most two-wheel-drive vehicles should be able to make the drive to the East Mesa Trailhead, as long as the road is dry.

 East Mesa Trailhead Parking

 Access to the East Mesa Trail is made possible through a public-private partnership with the Zion Ponderosa Ranch.
-This arrangement means that the parking lot for the trailhead is entirely on private property.
+This arrangement means that the parking area for the trailhead is located entirely on private property.

 Google Maps Directions: East Mesa Trailhead